housework-robot/main/S06_robot_side/S06E07_mushibot_wifi_ws_http.md

 4. The screenshot below on the right side includes the summary of the certificate, and the button to download the certificate.

-   Notice that the certificate contains a certificate to prove the identity of itself and a public key to encrypt the messages between the https client and the https website.
+   Notice that the certificate contains a certificate to prove the identity of itself, and a public key to encrypt the messages between the https client and the https website.

    <p align="center">